a9na/library-management/README.md

 ### 1.4 Product Scope
 The Library Management System will provide functionalities such as:
 - Registering and managing library members.
-- Managing library books, including their acquisition, categorization, and availability status.
+- Managing library books and availability status.
 - Facilitating borrowing and returning books.
-- Providing search functionalities for both books and members.
+- Providing search functionalities for books.
 - Tracking overdue books and generating reports.

 ### 1.5 References